Skip to main content

 Figure 3

 From Figure3, about 154 assets will fail at the next cumulative time, around 755 days, and about 110 assets will fail at the next cumulative time, 770 days.
 Crow-AMSAA IEC predicted the next cumulative failure time is about 761 days.
+The next failure cumulative percentage is as below:

 Figure 4